"Dispel any confusion about Venice Port! Is Stazione Marittima or San Basilio the one you need? "

 San Basilio is easy to reach with a land taxi from either the Venice airport or Piazzale Roma as well as private water taxi boats.

-When getting off the ship at San Basilio cruise terminal, if you haven't previously arranged a private taxi pick up service, it's best to take a water bus (vaporetto) #2 (previously #82) from San Basilio to Piazzale Roma.
-From there it's easy to use local buses or taxis if you need to get to the Venice airport.
+When getting off the ship at San Basilio cruise terminal, if you haven't previously arranged a private taxi pick up service, it's best to take a water bus (vaporetto)#2 (previously #82) from San Basilio to Piazzale Roma.

 That’s why today it’s used almost exclusively as a yacht berth, and thus this location has been avoided in the past years and no, it’s not your Captain’s fault he couldn't park your ship closer to Piazza San Marco.
 The poor guy just simply has no choice.